Social Service Worker - 215

 Students are responsible for ensuring required prerequisites are completed prior to registering in subsequent courses.

-As must as part-time studies enable students to work at their own pace, all students need to be aware that, as per the Program Promotion and Graduation Requirements policy, to be eligible for graduation, students are expected to demonstrate mastery of current competencies outlined in the Program of Studies applicable at the time of graduation.
+As part-time studies enables students to work at their own pace, as per the Program Promotion and Graduation Requirements policy, all students must be aware that to be eligible for graduation, students are expected to demonstrate mastery of current competencies outlined in the Program of Studies applicable at the time of graduation.
 In cases where study has been interrupted or a Programs of Studies has been updated to reflect industry standards, the College may require a student to repeat a subject area.

 The list of scheduled course offerings for this program is below.
 Please note that all offerings are subject to change.
 Not every course is offered every semester, so please consider this schedule when planning your academic path.